 This event will build on the success of City & Financial’s previous Summit on the Regulation of Cryptocurrencies, but will focus on the regulation of cryptoassets in more general terms as it applies to all forms of digital tokens.

-The second edition of the EV Infrastructure Summit (12-13 November) will focus on the opportunities and challenges involved in establishing a UK-wide charging infrastructure as part of the transition to zero emission vehicles.
+The second edition of the EV Infrastructure Summit (25-26 March) will focus on the opportunities and challenges involved in establishing a UK-wide charging infrastructure as part of the transition to zero emission vehicles.
 Hear insightful presentations from, and informed debate between senior experts and government representatives on the key topics involved in the roll-out of the required infrastructure.
 The programme will also look at the wider implications for the interconnected transportation, infrastructure and energy industries.

 Celebrating its 10th year, City Week is the premier gathering of the international financial services community.
 It brings together industry leaders and policy makers from around the globe to consider together the future of global financial markets and London, in particular.
 It consists of two days of cutting-edge conferences, workshops, social events and networking opportunities, with other satellite events being held later during the week.